FREE SHIPPING ON ORDERS OVER $100! | SEE IF YOU QUALIFY FOR A BLASTONE CREDIT ACCOUNT x

 The Four Fastest Curing Methods

-Although most painting bays in shop environments are very large and expensive to heat, there are two possibilities for heating.
-The first is to consider installing a paint booth to better contain and control the environment and once you finish painting, raise booth temperatures to 150-200ºF.
+1. Dry the Painted Object in a Heat-Controlled Environment Although most painting bays in shop environments are very large and expensive to heat, there are two possibilities for heating.
+The first is to consider installing a paint booth to better contain and control the environment.
+Once you finish painting, raise booth temperatures to 150-200ºF.
 A secondary option is to apply localized heat to the coated product.

-If you find yourself with a thick coating that requires thinning get it to atomise, here are the best recommendations:
+3. Avoid Thinning the Paint If you have a thick coating that requires thinning to atomize properly, here are the best recommendations:

-• Instead of thinning the paint, use a plural component pump for standard epoxies.
-This will handle the thickness problem.
+• Instead of thinning the paint, use a plural component pump for standard epoxies to handle the thickness problem.

 • A common issue with paint not atomizing is that it’s too cold when it leaves the spray tip.
-We recommend using an in-line paint heater to heat the paint once it has left the pump.
-This will increase atomization.
+Using an in-line paint heater to heat the paint once it has left the pump will increase atomization.

-4. Warm the product before applying the coating
+• Warm the product before applying the coating to increase curing speed.

 Add to quote: